HyperBDR/docs/src/product-overview/operation/upgrade-manual.md

 - Step 1: Obtain the upgrade package URL.

 - Step2.
-Download the upgrade package to the HyperBDR operating system and extract it using the following command:
+Download the upgrade package to the **HyperBDR Console** operating system and extract it using the following command:

 ```shell
 tar zxvf upgrade_incremental_4.4.0_to_4.9.0.tar.gz -C /tmp/